-The world's leading communications infrastructure and storage vendors use Tundra Semiconductor products.
-These vendors include Cisco Systems, Motorola, Siemens, Nortel Networks, Lucent Technologies, Nokia, Ericsson, Alcatel, and Hewlett-Packard.
+Tundra Semiconductor products are used by the world's leading communications infrastructure and storage vendors, including Cisco Systems, Freescale, Siemens, Nortel Networks, Lucent Technologies, Nokia, Ericsson, Alcatel, and Hewlett-Packard.

 The Tundra design philosophy is one in which a number of strategic customers are invited to participate in the definition, design, test, and early silicon phases of product development.
 Close working relationships with customers and clear product roadmaps ensure that Tundra can anticipate and meet the future directions and needs of communications systems designers and manufacturers.